Use the menu below to find out about our nursery provision.

 Literacy and Communication and Language – these areas allows the children to explore the wonderful world of books, and stories, as well as providing tools for mark making, writing and fine motor development.
 Communication and language is encouraged in every activity and conversation in order that our children become confident in speaking and listening.

-Understanding of the World – this area is full of discovery equipment, toys from around the world, and learning resources such as maps, torches, sensory items, musical instruments and puzzles.
+Understanding the World – this area is full of discovery equipment, toys from around the world, and learning resources such as maps, torches, sensory items, musical instruments and puzzles.
 The area covers investigating and beginning to understand the things, places and people around us.
 Our Pre-school classroom has an Interactive whiteboard, which the children can operate themselves or staff can use to enhance children’s understanding of a particular subject.

 Expressive Arts and Design - This area of learning is covered in part by our Creative Art area where the children have free access to a variety of painting, collage, printing and junk The area encourages the children to communicate by using colour, shape, sound and texture, movement and stories.
 The children also explore books and instruments independently or in group times as well as Drama, and play using blocks, colour and marks.

-Physical Development - The children have free flow access to the garden and outside areas where they can use a variety of bikes, trikes and scooters as well as balancing equipment.
+Physical Development - Older children have free flow access to the garden and outside areas where they can use a variety of bikes, trikes and scooters as well as balancing equipment.
 Younger children explore our outdoor areas at least twice a day.
 We also do regular music and movement sessions and dancing to promote gross motor development.
 Fine motor skills are encouraged in all areas of the classroom.
 We work alongside families to develop toilet training skills.
 In Preschool children participate in the Portsmouth University Brush Up tooth brushing programme.
 All groups encourage children to take part in at least 10 minutes of high impact exercise to promote heart health.